top of page

 Text Editor

 If you’re looking for a low barrier to entry with AI editing tools, try the editGPT text editor available on the editGPT website.
 Learning the art of AI prompt writing is not required to use this tool.
 Instead, you can click prebuilt buttons that run editing prompts for you.
 For instance, you can select “Polish,” “Rewrite,” “Casual,” or “Academic” on your dashboard and then watch as the text changes accordingly.
-You can also add your own custom prompts, which will then appear as buttons on your dashboard.
+One of the standout editGPT text editor features is the ability to add your own custom prompts, which will then appear as buttons on your dashboard.
 These can be tailored for the specific audience, tone, or format you seek.
+Editors can use a sequence of prompt buttons to make quick work of a copyediting project.

 User Experience